 After Antonito's death, Nelson, his younger brother, would head the Meleán clan’s business operations.
 However, his leadership was complicated by an intense confrontation with José Luis Leal, who managed to track him down and kill him in March 2012 in the Colombian city of Santa Marta.

 Nelson Melean’s murder in Colombia, paved the way for a new generation to take the helm of the family mafia.
 Tirso Antonio Meleán Castellanos, alias “Tirsito,” Antonito’s son, was chosen as the heir to take the reigns of what was Zulia’s most-well known criminal clan at the time.
-His assumption of power represented a substantial shift in los Meleán’s criminal legacy, in which it needs to fight for its survival.
+His assumption of power represented a substantial shift in the Meleán’s criminal legacy, in which it needs to fight for its survival.

-The bulk of the clan’s structure lost men in its dispute with Los Leal, leading to the arrival of new lieutenants that were not part of the immediate family, but that would serve as key pieces in ensuring the strength of the organization.
+The bulk of the clan’s structure lost men in its dispute with the Leal, leading to the arrival of new lieutenants that were not part of the immediate family, but that would serve as key pieces in ensuring the strength of the organization.
 The story of Helí Heberto Fernández Chamut, alias “El Chamut,” a former member of Zulia’s regional police force, is among the most memorable.
-Fernández joined the ranks of los Meleán as the head of the clan’s hitmen.
+Fernández joined the ranks of the Meleán as the head of the clan’s hitmen.

-In December 2018, Tirso was arrested for arms trafficking in the US state of Texas.
 Subsequently, his brother, Bernardino Meleán Frontado, known as “Willy Meleán,” assumed leadership.
-“Willy Meleán” had led the group’s operations on the East Coast of Lake Maracaibo for a period of time and had gained popularity by using social media to intimidate his victims and adversaries.
+“Willy Meleán” had led the group's operations on the East Coast of Lake Maracaibo for a period of time and had gained popularity by using social media to intimidate his victims and adversaries.
 Nevertheless, Willy Meleán was shot dead by Colombian authorities on November 6, 2020 in the municipality of Sabana Torres, in the department of Santander.

 The head of the Meleán clan during the 1980s and the first decade of the 21st century was Antonito Meleán, who was largely responsible for the infamous status given to the family’s surname and the clan’s reputation in Venezuela.
 His death not only represented the organization’s most significant loss, but it has also brought about a generational change in which the clan does not enjoy the criminal supremacy of the previous generation.